ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 ##### - a scale-location plot (square roots of standardized residuals versus fitted values)
 ##### - a plot of residuals versus leverage that adds bands corresponding to Cook's distances of 0.5 and 1.

 In general, looking at these plots can help you identify any outliers that have a disproportionate influence on the model, and confirm that your model has ran alright e.g. you would want the data points on the Q-Q plot to follow the line.
-It takes experience to "eyeball" what is acceptable or not, but you can look at this <a href="https://data.library.virginia.edu/diagnostic-plots/" target="_blank">helpful page</a> to get you started.
+It takes experience to "eyeball" what is acceptable or not, but you can look at this [helpful page](https://data.library.virginia.edu/diagnostic-plots/) to get you started.